When I found out my husband had an affair, my first instinct was to throw him out and call a lawyer.

 If he isn’t willing to answer these questions or gives you vague responses then you’ll suspect he is hiding something and you’ll never move forward.

-To move forward with trusting your partner again he is going to need to follow new specific rules.
-It might be that he take off all passwords from their cell phone and computer, show you weekly bank statements and monthly phone bills, or come home from work at 6pm every night.
+To move forward with trusting your partner again he is going to need to follow new specific rules (See The Post Affair Agreement) It might be that he take off all passwords from his phone and computer, show you weekly bank statements and monthly phone bills, or come home from work at 6pm every night.

 He might need to call you twice a day, or cut off contact with toxic friends.
 Whatever the rules, your partner needs to make these a priority.